In simple words Service Level Indicators

 .

-Warning: Short alert Window is too short at this burn rate ({{ burnRate }}x) which may lead to alert fatigue.
+Warning: Short alert Window is too short at this burn rate ({{ burnRate }}x)

 Error: Short alert Window is too short for enough valid events to be counted.